Cpymadtools

 Warning

-If the sequence argument is given a string value, the USE command will be ran on the provided sequence name.
+If the sequence parameter is given a string value, the USE command will be ran on the provided sequence name.
 This means the caveats of USE apply, for instance the erasing of previously defined errors, orbits corrections etc. In this case a warning will be logged but the function will proceed.
-If None is given (by default) then the sequence already in use will be the one tracking is performed on.
+If None is given (by default) then the sequence already in use will be the one tracking is performed with.

-• madx (cpymad.madx.Madx) -- an instantiated cpymad.madx.Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
+Positional only.

-• initial_coordinates (Tuple[float, float, float, float, float, float]) -- a tuple with the X, PX, Y, PY, T, PT starting coordinates of the particle to track.
+• initial_coordinates (tuple[float, float, float, float, float, float]) -- A tuple with the X, PX, Y, PY, T, PT starting coordinates of the particle to track.
 Defaults to all 0 if None given.

-• nturns (int) -- the number of turns to track for.
+• nturns (int) -- The number of turns to track for.

-• onetable (bool) -- flag to combine all observation points data into a single table.
+• onetable (bool) -- Flag to combine all observation points data into a single table.
 Defaults to False.

-• fringe (bool) -- boolean flag to include fringe field effects in the calculation.
+• fringe (bool) -- Boolean flag to include fringe field effects in the calculation.
 Defaults to False.

 • **kwargs --

-A dict with a copy of the track table’s dataframe for each defined observation point, with as columns the coordinates x, px, y, py, t, pt, s and e (energy).
-The keys of the dictionary are simply named observation_point_1, observation_point_2 etc. The first observation point always corresponds to the start of machine, the others correspond to the ones manually defined, in the order they are defined in.
+dict[str, pd.DataFrame] -- A dict with a copy of the track table’s dataframe for each defined observation point, with as columns the coordinates x, px, y, py, t, pt, s and e (energy).
+The keys of the dictionary are simply named observation_point_1, observation_point_2 etc. The first observation point always corresponds to the start of machine, the others correspond to the ones manually defined at function call, in the order they are given.

 tracks_dict = ptc_track_particle(